Jadzia Dax

-Jadzia Dax /dʒædˈziːə ˈdæks/, played by Terry Farrell, is a fictional character from the science-fiction television series Star Trek: Deep Space Nine.
+Jadzia Dax (/dʒædˈziːə ˈdæks/), played by Terry Farrell, is a fictional character from the science-fiction television series Star Trek: Deep Space Nine.

 Jadzia Dax is a joined Trill.
 Though she appears to be a young woman, Jadzia lives in symbiosis with a long-lived creature, known as a symbiont, named Dax; Jadzia is Dax's eighth host.
 The two share a single, conscious mind, and her personality is a blending of the characteristics of both the host and the symbiont.
 As such, Jadzia has access to all the skills and memories of the symbiont's seven previous hosts.
 Prior to the symbiotic joining, Jadzia earned academic degrees in exobiology, zoology, astrophysics, and exoarchaeology.

 Jadzia Dax is the chief science officer of the space station Deep Space Nine and is close friends with station commander Benjamin Sisko.
 Later in the series, she becomes involved with the Klingon character Worf, and they marry during the sixth season of the show.
 In the sixth-season finale Jadzia dies but the Dax symbiote survives, and in the seventh-season premiere returns with a new host Ezri Dax, played by Nicole de Boer.

 Development

 Make-up

 When selecting the characters for Deep Space Nine, the production staff knew that they would have humans, Bajorans, and a changeling; for other characters, they wanted to pick "a species that had already been established" on Star Trek: The Next Generation.
 They decided on a Trill, as seen in the form of Odan in the TNG episode "The Host".

-Although Michael Westmore's alterations to make the Odan headpiece more feminine was as good as all of his work, the writers simply did not like it.
-Apparently, after she had put on the Odan forehead appliance, Rick Berman looked at Terry Farrell and said to Westmore, "What did you do to her head, she used to be beautiful?"
+Although Michael Westmore's alterations to make the Odan headpiece more feminine were as good as all of his work, the writers simply did not like it.
+Apparently, after she had put on the Odan forehead appliance, Rick Berman looked at Terry Farrell and said to Westmore, "What did you do to her head, she used to be beautiful?".
 Instead of changing species, as they had already come to like the idea of an "old man", a person with centuries of experience to guide Sisko, Westmore suggested, "just give her spots like we gave Famke [Janssen]", who played a Kriosian in TNG: "The Perfect Mate".

 This make-up was used on all Trill afterwards, comprising lines of dark spots that run from the temples and down both sides of the head, neck, and body.